j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 mind, as air in bird-bones:

 How materials attain, through Time's slow
-texture, entrance into my gradient sight
+texture, entrance to our gradient sight

 as whispered portions of a sketch
 made voluble by visitation, dwelling among.